hurbes/color_extractor/README.md

 The Camy Color Extractor uses a clever combination of Dart and native code to efficiently extract dominant colors:

 1. Images are loaded and converted to a common format (RGB)
-2. The heavy lifting of color extraction is done in native code (C++ for Android, Objective-C for iOS)
+2. The heavy lifting of color extraction is done in native code (C with FFI)
 3. Processing is done in an isolate to keep your UI buttery smooth 🧈
 4. Results are returned as a list of Flutter `Color` objects